Skip to content

 If IT support is needed to set up the equipment, will they stay in case something happens or can you look after it if needed?

-What is the cost of a Virtual Field Trip?
+What is the cost of a Virtual Field Trip with RBG?

-School program virtual field trips (K-12) are $150 and are billed in CAD for Canadian schools or USD for American and other international schools.
+All programs (School, Career and Adult) cost $150 + HST where applicable.
+Organizers will be invoiced in CAD for Canadian schools/ locations or USD for American and other international schools/ locations.
 HST/ GST will be added for Canadian schools where applicable.
 Indigenous schools are tax exempt.

 • Program price is for groups of up to 35 participants;